TownyAdvanced/TownyProvinces/README.md

 2. Run `tpra landvalidationjob start`.
 This will automatically start identifying sea provinces.
 3. To see the generated provinces, view your dynmap.

-## :arrow_forward: Full-Start Guide
+## :eight_spoked_asterisk: Region Definitions Guide
-1. Configure as many region definition files you want, in /region_definitions.
+1. Configure as many region definition files as you want, in /region_definitions.
 2. Region definition files are evaluated in alpha-numeric order.
 3. The first region definition file should be the size of the entire map.
 4. To fully understand how to configure your region definition files, you must understand how provinces are generated: